venom-blockchain/venom-blockchain.github.io/docs/standards/VEP/vep-1.md

    1. **Core VEPs** that propose changes to the core protocol of the Venom blockchain, such as changes to the consensus algorithm or the block validation rules.
    2. **Networking VEPs** that propose changes to the network layer of the Venom blockchain, such as changes to the peer-to-peer networking protocol or the data propagation mechanisms.
    3. **Interface VEPs** that propose changes to user interfaces or APIs that interact with the Venom blockchain, such as changes to wallet software or developer tools.
-   4. **Contract VEPs** that propose changes to the smart contract functionality of the Venom blockchain, such as changes to the scripting language or the virtual machine.
+   4. **Contract VEPs** that propose changes in application-level standards and conventions, including contract standards (such as token standards for ex.)
+Also changes to the smart contract functionality of the Venom blockchain, such as changes to the scripting language or the virtual machine.
 * **Informational VEP** describes a Venom design issue, or provides general guidelines or information to the Venom community, but does not propose a new feature.
 * **Process VEP** that proposes changes to the VEP process itself, such as changes to the proposal format or the community review process.